PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

     >>> with open('docs/howtos/pyconuk-2016-talks.yml', 'r') as file:
     ...     talks = yaml.load(file)

-The structure in which we have defined our session times is convenient and readable, but it's not the structure required by the scheduler.
+The nested structure we have used to define our session times is convenient and readable, but it's not the structure required by the scheduler.
 Instead, we need to flatten it so that we have the start time, duration and session name at the same level.
 We'll create a dictionary of these with the event type as a